Understanding the Role of a Quasi Public Corporation

 Employees of such corporations are not considered government employees but are rather private employees for the company.
 Even the board of directors and officers are considered employees of the corporation and not federal or state government employees.

-If you need help learning more about a quasi public corporation, you can post your legal need on UpCounsel’s marketplace.
+If you need help with understanding quasi public corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.